 At all times members must act lawfully and with integrity and expect the same from their clients.
 Tax planning should be based on a realistic assessment of the facts and on a credible view of the law.
-Members should draw their clients' attention to where the law is materially uncertain, for example because HMRC is known to take a different view of the law.
+Members should draw their clients' attention to where the law is materially uncertain, for example because the relevant revenue authority is known to take a different view of the law.
 Members should consider taking further advice appropriate to the risks and circumstances of the particular case, for example where litigation is likely.

-• Disclosure and transparency
+Disclosure and transparency

-Tax advice must not rely for its effectiveness on HMRC having less than the relevant facts.
+Tax advice must not rely for its effectiveness on the relevant revenue authority having less than the relevant facts.
 Any disclosure must fairly represent all relevant facts.